Indoor activities for toddlers and preschoolers are generally easy to do. But sometimes they get super boring.

 Like I said, we often think of touch as the main sense for sensory activities.

-This is a list of sensory activities that kids can explore their sense of touch.
+This is a list of indoor sensory activities that toddlers can explore their sense of touch.

 - Writing in Shaving Cream